Broken Hearts Trip

 Broken Hearts Trip is a 2023 Philippine comedy film starring Christian Bables, directed by Lemuel Lorca under BMC Films and Smart Films.
 The film revolves around a reality show where five LGBT participants, each of them seeking to move on from their past love lives, compete to win in the show's various trials.

 Broken Hearts Trip is the last film appearance of Jaclyn Jose after she died on March 2, 2024.

 Premise

 A gay man (Christian Bables), hosts The Broken Hearts Trip, a reality television show featuring five LGBT contestants (Teejay Marquez, Marvin Yap, Petite, Iyah Mina, and Andoy Ranay).
 The host is joined by two people who serve as his co-"judgers" (Tart Carlos and Jaclyn Jose).
 The five participants have one thing in common, they are brokenhearted, and are given a chance to heal from their bad experience through trips to various tourist destinations across the Philippines.

 The five contestants must avoid falling in love.
-The last gay man or trans woman standing is promised to win a million pesoes.
+The last gay man or trans woman standing is promised to win a million pesos.